-Auckland Transport Hop card transfer ticketing extended to ferry users
+Auckland Transport Hop card transfer ticketing soon to be extended to ferry users

-Aucklanders can now use their AT Hop cards for one fare on ferries, buses and trains.
+Aucklanders will soon be able to use their AT Hop cards for one fare on ferries, buses and trains.

-Previously, customers paid for each bus, train or ferry trip separately.
+Currently, customers pay for each bus, train or ferry trip separately.

-Customers can now tag on and off each bus, train or ferry as usual, and AT Hop fares will be automatically calculated for the entire journey, removing the cost of connecting bus and train trips in the same zone as the ferry.
+Customers will now be able to tag on and off each bus, train or ferry as usual, and AT Hop fares will be automatically calculated for the entire journey, removing the cost of connecting bus and train trips in the same zone as the ferry.

 READ MORE: